coleifer/peewee/docs/peewee/api.rst

        ``PREFETCH_TYPE.JOIN`` (a join against the parent query). ``JOIN`` is preferable when the parent query is paginated or the set of parents is large.
+   :param materialize: When true, embed the parents' already-fetched keys as a
+       literal ``IN``-list instead of a subquery.
+This avoids re-evaluating the parent query and is paginate-safe, but the number of keys is bounded by the backend's bind-parameter limit, so use it only for hops with a modest number of parents.
+Overrides ``strategy``.

    A node in the load tree passed to :meth:`ModelSelect.with_related`.
 Each ``Load`` describes one relationship hop.
 The methods below each return a new